tpaape/RNAseq_Miniworkshop/Processing Raw RNAseq Data into Counts.md

 - Navigate to the directory with all of your interleaved fastq.gz files and run the following command **(make sure to change the path to your file path)**:

       qsub PATH/to/your/split_Reads.pbs

+- To check the progress on the job:

+      qstat -a

 ## Running FastQC on the raw files ##
 - Navigate into the project folder that you created where your split reads are located